Zamojski5/Zamojski5/README.md

 - Reported and followed through on reproducible product bugs via GitHub issues.
 - Listed as a contributor in the Open Mercato v0.6.5 release.

-### Kiddosy / KidOS

-Kiddosy is a marketplace and booking platform for children's activities.
-It includes parent, organizer, and admin workflows across activity discovery, onboarding, offers, reservations, payments, invoices, attendance, waitlists, messaging, and dashboards.

 Stack: